winfsp/hubfs/README.md

 In order to mount HUBFS issue the command `hubfs MOUNTPOINT`.
 For example, `hubfs H:` on Windows or `hubfs mnt` on macOS and Linux.

-The first time you run HUBFS you will be prompted to authorize with GitHub:
+The first time you run HUBFS you will be prompted to authorize it with GitHub:

 ```
 > ./hubfs H: